PsychicNoodles/alex/README.md

   preserving program behavior.
 - `npm run checkpreset` checks for available preset options
 - `npm run checkpreset:all` see all available options for preset settings
+- `dmesg`  see what the USB serial port is detected at after plugging in the wattsup device

 ## Data Collection